 Columbia College, Columbia University

-One of González's books, "Harvest of Empire: A History of Latinos in America," has been used for more than a decade as a required text in nearly two hundred college Latino history and ethnic studies courses.
-A 2012 feature documentary based on the book (narrated by González) garnered several major documentary awards.
-In addition, the 2013 PBS Series “Latino Americans” featured interviews with him in three of its six segments.
-A more recent work he co-authored in 2011, "News for All The People: The Epic Story Race and the American Media," is currently used in several college media history courses.
+One of González's books, "Harvest of Empire: A History of Latinos in America," has been used for nearly two decades as a required text in nearly two hundred college Latino history and ethnic studies courses.
+A 2012 feature documentary based on the book (and narrated by González) garnered several major documentary awards.
+“News for All the People: The Epic Story of Race and the American Media,” which he co-authored in 2011, and which became a New York Times best-seller and a finalist for the Robert F. Kennedy Award for non-fiction, is currently used in several college media history courses.
+In addition, the 2013 PBS Series “Latino Americans” featured interviews with González in three of its six segments, and he has appeared as an expert commentator in more than a dozen other films that aired on PBS, CNN, Spike-TV, HBO, MSG, and WPIX-TV.

 Centers, Labs, Working Groups, and Clusters